mattis1896/edc-connector-repo-WS2024/README.md

 docker pull mattis96/edc-connector
 ```

-2. Execute the following command in a terminal in VS-Code:
+2. Execute the following command in VS-Code in the terminal in your workspace:

 ```bash
 docker run -it --name java-gradle-dev -w /workspace mattis96/edc-connector